animesh20/Time-Series-prediction-of-rainfall/README.md

 -All the files required to run the code have been uploaded here alongwith the dataset used; the project report includes the results and the methods employed to arrive at the results.

--Most of the files included here are necessary to run the LIBSVM but program files written for the project are marked with an asterisk.
+-Most of the files included here are necessary to run the LIBSVM but program files written for the project are marked with #.
 These files are included in libsvm-3.21/matlab.